caelolabs/unity-tutorial-turn-based-combat/README.md

-# Turn-based Combat
+# Turn-based Combat in Unity Tutorial

-Project files for our tutorial on how to create a turn-based battle system.
+This repo contains the project files for Brackeys' tutorial on how to create a turn-based battle system in Unity.

-Check out our [YouTube Channel](http://youtube.com/brackeys) for more tutorials.